 Tony Keenan Environmental Health Officer Ministry of Defence

-Safia Khokhar Health of Public Health Culture and Development / Senior Public Health Strategist – Mental Health Westminster City Council
+Safia Khokhar Head of Public Health Culture and Development / Senior Public Health Strategist – Mental Health Westminster City Council

 Rob Couch Public Health Officer Department of Public Health, Bedford Borough, Central Bedfordshire & Milton Keynes City Councils